 Whether you’re aiming for an organizational overhaul to become more competitive in your market or merely seeking to cut down on costs of everyday business, these five trends may deliver the results you need to meet your operations management goals in 2019.

 As the millennial generation continues to occupy the largest portion of today’s workforce, and unemployment numbers are at historical lows, business leaders should continue to prioritize strategies for employee engagement and retention.
-Satisfied employees work harder and invest more in your company, but how can business owners encourage employee satisfaction and improve employee experience
+Satisfied employees work harder and invest more in your company, but how can business owners encourage employee satisfaction and improve employee experience?

-– who look for feedback forums, clear expectations of their performance and workplace, and need to know their work matters and serves a meaningful purpose.
+Promoting transparent, accessible internal communication is one method that will prove effective for specifically recruiting and retaining millennial employees – who look for feedback forums, clear expectations of their performance and workplace, and need to know their work matters and serves a meaningful purpose.

 Facilitating peer-to-peer communication can provide the following benefits for your workplace:

 Addressing these concerns makes your company more competitive and caters to frontline employees who may feel overlooked.
 Internal communication and mobile collaboration platforms don’t just increase efficiency—they also contribute to positive employee experience, which boosts retention and mitigates costly turnover.

 Working together, whether through mobile collaboration or in person, promotes better team productivity and develops more meaningful work by cultivating valuable relationships between team members.